AndreaBruno97/Arduino-tests/morse_code/morse_code.md

 This sketch transforms a given string into its morse code representation in the form of digital pulses on pin D13.

 # Diagram
-Pin D13 is connected to a passive buzzer that produces the morse code representation of the starting string.
+Pin D13 is connected to an active buzzer that produces the morse code representation of the starting string.
 ![](./media/morse_code.png)

 # Library morse_instance